NDT-KITS is your reliable calibration block supplier in China. Come and get the best price of calibration block!

 The International Institute of Welding or IIW type blocks are made using various materials, and its dimensions use imperial units of measurement.
 However, they can be used for both regular incident inspection and angle beam calibration.
 Additionally, they often come in three variants, including IIW US-1, IIW US-2, and IIW mini-type blocks.

-The resolution calibration or RC blocks is the calibration block for determining the resolution of angle beam probes following the American Welding Society (AWS) and American Association of State Highway Transport Officials (AASHTO).
+The resolution calibration or RC blocks is the cal block for determining the resolution of angle beam probes following the American Welding Society (AWS) and American Association of State Highway Transport Officials (AASHTO).
 Essentially, the AWS RC block comes with index markers at 45-, 60-, and 70-degree angle beam engraved in it.

-This block conforms with the AWS and AASHTO standards for evaluating the horizontal linearity and the accuracy of the decibels as specified by these standard bodies.
+DS block conforms with the AWS and AASHTO standards for evaluating the horizontal linearity and the accuracy of the decibels as specified by these standard bodies.

 This calibration block often comes as a set of ten correctional blocks made of either steel, aluminum, or titanium drilled with a plug hole at the flat bottom side.
 These holes are of varying diameters for the ten sets of blocks.
 Other similar blocks include ASTM distance-amplitude blocks and ASTM area-amplitude blocks.